d-v-b/data-model/README.md

 4. **Multiscales Structure**: Overview levels are stored as children groups with proper tile matrix metadata
 5. **Native CRS**: Coordinate reference systems are preserved without reprojection

+## Contributing to GeoZarr Specification

+Our implementation has contributed valuable feedback to the GeoZarr specification development process.
+Based on our real-world experience with Earth observation data, we have identified and reported several areas for improvement:

+### Key Contributions

+- **[Arbitrary Coordinate Systems Support](https://github.com/zarr-developers/geozarr-spec/issues/81)**: Advocating for native CRS preservation instead of web mapping bias
+- **[Chunking Performance Optimization](https://github.com/zarr-developers/geozarr-spec/issues/82)**: Proposing flexible chunking strategies for optimal performance
+- **[Multiscale Hierarchy Clarification](https://github.com/zarr-developers/geozarr-spec/issues/83)**: Providing clear structure definitions for multiscale implementations

+Our implementation demonstrates that scientific accuracy and performance can be maintained while working with arbitrary coordinate systems, not just web mapping projections.
+This is particularly important for Earth observation data that often comes in UTM zones, polar stereographic, or other scientific projections.

+For detailed information about our contributions, see our [GeoZarr Specification Contribution documentation](docs/geozarr-specification-contribution.md).

 ## Development

 ### Setting up Development Environment